 Email Kate at email@example.com

-Josh “Seidy” Seidman has been at camp for sixteen years as a Founder of Micah.
-In his years at Micah, Josh has been a camper, counselor, Unit leader, Athletic Director, and is now our year-round Boys’ Head Counselor.
+Josh “Seidy” Seidman has been at camp since 2001 as a Founder of Micah.
+In his years at Micah, Josh has been a camper, counselor, Unit leader, Athletic Director, and is now our year-round Head Counselor.
 Josh grew up in Dover, Massachusetts and is a graduate of Villanova University where he received a degree in Finance and International Business.
-Josh’s deep connection with the staff and campers of the Boys’ Area helps strengthen the bonds of our Micah community.
+Josh’s deep connection with the staff and campers helps strengthen the bonds of our Micah community.
 He is a creative and enthusiastic individual who is passionate about helping our campers successfully reach their goals.
 He is excited to help provide the best experience for all members of the Micah community each summer!

 Email Josh at firstname.lastname@example.org

 Averi Kaplowitch was a camper and CIT for 9 summers and then became a counselor, unit leader, and assistant head counselor.
 Averi is passionate about Camp Micah and all that our camping experience offers.
 She is committed to the social and emotional growth of everyone at Micah and works hard to build the culture in our Sebago area.